KYSE

 KYSE (94.7 FM) is a commercial radio station in El Paso, Texas.
 It airs the "Fuego" Bilingual rhythmic contemporary radio format from its owner, Entravision Communications.
 (Tricolor refers to the three colors on the flag of Mexico.)
 The studio and offices are located on North Mesa Street (Texas State Highway 20) in northwest El Paso.

 KYSE's transmitter is located in the Franklin Mountains, off Scenic Drive in El Paso.
-It has an effective radiated power (ERP) of 97,000 watts horizontal polarization, 65,000 watts vertical polarization.
-With beam tilt, the ERP is 100,000 horizontal, 67,000 vertical.
+It has an effective radiated power (ERP) of 100,000 watts horizontal polarization, 67,000 watts vertical polarization.
 The signal can be heard in parts of Texas, New Mexico and the Mexican state of Chihuahua including Ciudad Juárez.

 History

 KHMS and KSET-FM

 The H-M Service Company, owned by Albert C. Hynes and Logan D. Matthews, obtained a Federal Communications Commission (FCC) construction permit for 94.7 MHz in 1958.
-Later that year, it signed on KHMS, on November 29, 1958.
+The station signed on the air as KHMS, on November 29, 1958.
 The call sign represented the company's initials.
 In its early years, the signal was powered at 2,500 watts, only audible in El Paso and adjacent communities.

 In 1962, the station was sold to the Rio Grande Broadcasting Company, owners of AM 1340 KSET (now KVIV), and became KSET-FM.
 Aside from a brief period as KPAK in the mid-1960s, the station retained these call letters for the next 24 years.
 KSET-FM increased its effective radiated power to 100,000 watts in 1970.

 In the mid- to late 1970s and early 1980s, KSET-FM aired a Top 40 format which leaned toward rhythmic and dance music.
 For a time, the station was called Disco-95 during the disco music craze.
 It sometimes was simulcast on AM 1340 KSET.